 If you can dream it, you can do it.
 4 talented young football players are going to France to participate in the Street Football World Festival courtesy Dream a Dream and this is their story.

 It is the combination of a dream and hard work that eventually fuels the way to the stars!
 Navnita, Manoj, Harshita and Arbaz are such dreamers, who will be able to take their talent to new heights through hard work and determination.
 These 4 talented young football players from vulnerable backgrounds have put tremendous efforts in achieving the opportunity of going to France to participate in the Street Football World Festival in 2016.

-The Street Football World Festival is an official event of the Euro 2016 which is to be held in Lyon, France, a well-designed sports initiative which can play a critical role in enabling a child’s overall development.
+Coming back to the topic of sports, The Street Football World Festival is an official event of the Euro 2016 which is to be held in Lyon, France, a well-designed sports initiative which can play a critical role in enabling a child’s overall development.

 Navnita, from class 9, studying in Shubhodini English High School, was always interested in sports and outdoor activity, but an opportunity to follow her true dream came her way only when she changed school.
 When Navnita joined a new school, she did not like it at all – especially because it seemed congested and did not even have a ground to play in.
 That was until she was introduced to the Dream a Dream after-school program.
 As a part of the program, when children were asked to opt between creative arts and sports, she naturally chose football even though she had never played the game before.
 But she enjoyed being trained and diligently followed every word of instruction given by Pallavi (One of the facilitators at Dream a Dream).
 Navnita recalls how she worked hard and did not stop the exhausting training even though the other children used to drop in the middle of the training.